anthonylangsworth/which/README.md

 which
 ===
 A very simple implementation of GNU "which" for Windows.
-Given commands to search for, this scans the PATH environment variable to find the executable, script, batch file or similar will be executed.
-It scans the PATHEXT environment variable to match the extensions correctly, too.
+Given commands to search for, this scans the PATH (to find the directories) and PATHEXT (for the extensions) environment variables to find the script, batch file or similar that would be executed.

 License
 ---